CIDARLAB/Cello-v2-1-Core/README.md

 brew install yosys
 ```

-(Note: Using a venv is recommended)
+(Note: Python venv is not needed for Cello-v3-Core, but is recommended)

 ## Usage:
 CELLO-V3 takes the following parameters, and you can modify them in the __main__ function for celloAlgo.py, for example: